hbokh/docker-typo3-cms/README.md

 root@01c255c6173d:/# vi /var/www/site/htdocs/typo3conf/LocalConfiguration.php
 ```

-At the bottom of the file, within the SYS-array, add this line containing *trustedHostPattern*:
+At the bottom of the file, within the SYS-array, add this line containing the *trustedHostsPattern*:

 	'SYS' => array(
                 [ ... ],